Best camping mats for the whole family

 Cons: Narrow, less comfortable for some adults

-Sometimes throwing a couple double sleeping pads in the tent means less cracks for kids to fall down.
+Sometimes throwing a couple double sleeping pads in the tent means fewer cracks for kids to fall down.
 If you live in an area that gets cool at night, sleeping pads verses inflatable air mattresses will keep you much warmer.
 These are the ones we recommend.
 Note that double sleeping pads are expensive, but the comfort trade-off is worth it.

 Nemo Roamer Sleeping Pad